Audio dequantization using instantaneous frequency: Review of PHAIN (Phase-aware audio inpainter)

 Audio inpainting is the task of recovering portions of an audio signal that are considered lost or unreliable \cite{Adler2012:Audio.inpainting,Mokry2022:Audio.inpainting.NMF,MokryRajmic2025:Inpainting.AR,MokryRajmic2020:Inpainting.revisited}.
 Let $\y \in \mathbb{R}^L$ be an audio signal with unreliable parts.
 PHAIN~\cite{TanakaYatabeOikawa2024:PHAIN} aims to reconstruct $\y$ using the instantaneous frequency of the signal by solving the following optimization problem:

-Problem \eqref{PHAIN.eq} contains a penalty $\| D R_{\omega_{\mathbf{s}}} G_g \x\|_1$ weighted by a~positive $\lambda$, and an indicator function $\imath_{\mathit{\Gamma}}(\x)$ taking value $\infty$ when $\x \notin \Gamma$, thus enforcing the estimation to retain the reliable parts of the signal corresponding to the set of feasible signals~$\Gamma$.
-The linear operators in the penalty function are: \begin{itemize} \item The discrete Gabor transform (DGT) $G$ with a window~$g$. \item The phase correction $R$ of a spectrogram, based on the time derivative of the phase $\omega_\mathbf{s}$ (i.e., the instantaneous frequency) of a~signal $\mathbf{s}$.
-Phase correction is performed using the cumulative sum of $\omega_\mathbf{s}$ as follows:
+Problem \eqref{PHAIN.eq} contains a penalty $\| D R_{\omega_{\mathbf{s}}} G_g \x\|_1$ weighted by a~positive $\lambda$, and an indicator function $\imath_{\mathit{\Gamma}}(\x)$ taking value $\infty$ when $\x \notin \Gamma$, thus enforcing the estimation to retain the reliable parts of the signal corresponding to the set of feasible signals~${\mathit{\Gamma}}$.
+The linear operators in the penalty function are: \begin{itemize} \item The discrete Gabor transform (DGT) $G_g$ employing a~window~$g$. \item The phase correction $R$ of a spectrogram, based on the time derivative of the phase $\omega_\mathbf{s}$ (i.e., the instantaneous frequency) of a~signal $\mathbf{s}$.
+Phase correction is performed using the cumulative sum of $\omega_\mathbf{s}$ as follows \cite{YatabeiPCTV}:

-where $a$ denotes the hop-size of the Gabor transform, and $n,m$ represent the time and frequency indices, respectively. \item The time-directional first-order difference \end{itemize} The convex $\ell_1$-norm denoted $\|\cdot\|_1$ quantifies time-directional variation of the phase-corrected time-frequency representation of $\x$.
-Therefore, when used as a penalty, it promotes sinusoidal components and, conversely, attenuating components whose phase cannot be adequately approximated as a~linear function, such as noise or transients.
-As a consequence, PHAIN to a great extent solves the problem encountered in plain sparsity-based methods which is loosing signal energy inside the gap \cite{MokryRajmic2020:Inpainting.revisited}.
+where $a$ denotes the hop-size of the Gabor transform, and $n,m$ represent the time and frequency indices, respectively.
+Size of $\omega_\mathbf{s}$ is identical to the size of the spectrogram obtained by $G_g$. \item The time-directional first-order difference \end{itemize} The convex $\ell_1$-norm denoted $\|\cdot\|_1$ quantifies the time-directional variation of the phase-corrected time-frequency representation of $\x$.
+When used as a~penalty, it promotes sinusoidal components and, conversely, attenuates components whose phase cannot be adequately approximated as a~linear function, such as noise or transients.
+As a consequence, PHAIN to a~great extent solves the problem encountered in plain sparsity-based methods which is loosing signal energy inside the gap \cite{MokryRajmic2020:Inpainting.revisited}.
 When $\omega_\mathbf{s}$ is fixed, the problem \eqref{PHAIN.eq} is convex and solvable via the Chambolle--Pock algorithm \cite{ChambollePock2011:First-Order.Primal-Dual.Algorithm,Condat2023:Proximal.splitting.algorithms}.

-Based on the regime of treating the instantaneous frequency during the reconstruction, PHAIN can further be classified as follows: \begin{itemize} \item B-PHAIN, which uses the instantaneous frequency $\omega_\mathbf{y}$ of the degraded signal including its unreliable parts. \item U-PHAIN, which updates the instantaneous frequency according to the current estimate of $\hat{\x}$. \end{itemize}
+Based on the regime of treating the instantaneous frequency during the process of reconstruction, PHAIN can further be classified as follows: \begin{itemize} \item B-PHAIN, which uses the instantaneous frequency $\omega_\mathbf{y}$ of the degraded signal, i.e.\ including unreliable parts. \item U-PHAIN, which updates the instantaneous frequency according to the estimate of $\hat{\x}$ during iterations. \end{itemize}